 Oil based = restyle-able all day, no tug in this department.

-Clean and easy to work with the next days.
+Easy to work with the next days.
 No real increase of strength.
 Build up to me: no wash but putting in water, tonic, 2 scoops of the stuff and style.
+Clean and ease to manage build up.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/